CSS is the best stuff ever!

 }

-• Now, in your HTML file on the Elvis Spottings <UL> tag, add a class attribute to our new class, spottings.
+• Now, in your HTML file on the Elvis News <UL> tag, add a class attribute to our new class, spottings.
 The completed tag will look like: <ul class =spottings>.
 This class will inherit all of the details from the ul properties, but override the color property.

 • Let's create a custom class that can apply to anything.
 Type: